ora600pl/stado/README.md

-# SQL Tracefile Analyzer Designed for Oracle (STADO)
+# SQL TCPDump Analyzer Designed for Oracle (STADO)

 ## To use stado: